alec-moore/express-mongoose-rate-limit/README.md

 # express-mongoose-rate-limit
 A simple, 0 dependency, rate limiter for Express and Mongoose.

+Here's an example of how to use this.
 ```
 const mongoose = require('mongoose');
+const rateLimiter = require('./lib'); // Or whatever folder index.js and mongoose_store.js are located.

 mongoose.connect(YOUR_MONGO_URL, { useNewUrlParser: true });
 mongoose.Promise = global.Promise;